Pearl Willen

-Pearl Willen (1904–1968) was a prominent American activist who dedicated her life to the promotion of education and democracy.
+Pearl Willen (January 2, 1904 – 1968) was a prominent American activist who dedicated her life to the promotion of education and democracy.
 Having begun her professional life as a social worker, Willen was particularly committed to causes supporting women, children and union workers.
 She was deeply engaged in the Liberal Party of New York, and served as President of the National Council of Jewish Women from 1963 to 1967.

 Early life and education

 Born Pearl Larner on January 2, 1904, Willen was the oldest child of Sarah and Mayer Larner.
-She grew up in Chicago, Illinois, alongside her four younger brothers and younger sister.
-Willen earned her Bachelor’s Degree from Washington University, and later met her husband, Joseph Willen (1897-1988), executive vice president of the Federation of Jewish Philanthropies, in 1925, while pursuing a graduate degree in social work in New York.
+She grew up in St. Louis, Illinois, alongside her four younger brothers and younger sister.
+Willen earned her Bachelor’s Degree from Washington University in St. Louis, and later met her husband, Joseph Willen (1897-1985), executive vice president of the Federation of Jewish Philanthropies, in 1925, while pursuing a graduate degree in social work in New York.
 The couple had two children, Paul and Deborah.
 Paul Willen grew up to become a prominent New York City architect.
 Deborah, who later became Deborah Meier, became an educator, author, and advocate for public education reform.
 In 1935, Pearl Willen earned a master's degree from Columbia University.